ickc/bootstrapping-os-environments/macOS/README.md

 On the old Mac:

-- `list-installed-packages.sh </FOLDER/>`: Export lists of installed things into `FOLDER`[^listPackages]
+- Use `list-update.sh` to print out packages you're using but not included in the scripts here.
-- Alternatively, `list-update.sh` will print out packages you're using but not included in the scripts here.
+- Optionally, use `list-installed-packages.sh </FOLDER/>`: to export lists of installed things into `FOLDER` for future references

 On the freshly installed Mac: